Electricity at the macroscale and its microscopic origins: Summary

 \subsection{Mathematical representations of classical microstructures}

-I have shown that many aspects of the mathematical structure of the quantum mechanical theory of electricity in materials are compatible with, or required features of, an internally-consistent statistical theory of a \emph{deterministic} dynamical system of charged particles.
+I have shown that all features of the mathematical structure of the quantum mechanical theory of electricity in materials that are relevant to this work are compatible with, or required features of, an internally-consistent statistical theory of a \emph{deterministic} dynamical system of charged particles.

-If a classical material comprised a large number of particles whose charges and masses were comparable in magnitude to those of electrons and nuclei, the particles' positions would change rapidly and the particles would respond sensitively to the act of observing them.
-Therefore it would be impossible to observe the particles' instantaneous positions, or even short segments of their trajectories.
-Therefore, as in quantum mechanics, the \emph{observable} microstructure would not be the particles' positions, but their joint position probability distribution, $p$.
+If a classical material comprised a large number of particles whose charges and masses were comparable in magnitude to those of electrons and nuclei, those particles would move so rapidly, and respond so sensitively to the act of observing them, that it would be impossible to observe their instantaneous positions or to follow their individual trajectories.

-If a subset of the classical particles comprised $N$ identical particles, it would be impossible to track those particles individually due to their high speeds of motion.
-Therefore they would be indistinguishable and, if they were massive and mutually-repulsive, the symmetry of their joint position probability distribution, $p$, and the impossibility of two of them having precisely the same position, would make $p$ non-differentiable (see Appendix~\ref{section:pauli}).
-However the information possessed by $p$ could be expressed as a differentiable anti-symmetric function ${\Psi\in\lebesgue(\realone^{3N},\complex)}$, for which ${p=\Psi^*\Psi}$.
+Therefore, as in quantum mechanics, the \emph{observable} microstructure would not be the particles' instantaneous configuration (set of positions), but their joint position probability distribution, ${\pdf=\pdf(\rvecsub{1}\cdots\rvecsub{\Nelec})}$.
+If a subset of the fast-moving classical particles were identical, the impossibility of following their trajectories would make them indistinguishable.
+Therefore any empirically-unfalsifiable pdf $\pdf$ would be symmetric with respect to the exchange of any two of the particles' positions.

+A \emph{coincidence point} in the particles' configuration space $\configspace$ is a configuration in which two or more particles occupy the same point in space.
+Since two massive particles cannot occupy precisely the same point in space, $\pdf$ must vanish at all coincidence points.
+This requirement implies that $\pdf$ has non-differentiable cusps at coincidence points unless its derivatives with respect to the coincident particles' positions vanish sufficiently rapidly as coincidence points are approached.
+If $\pdf$ is non-differentiable at coincidence points, the information it possesses can be specified by an exchange-antisymmetric function ${\Psi=\sqrt{\pdf}e^{i\theta}\in\lebesgue(\realone^{3\Nelec})}$, which is differentiable for all practical purposes because it changes sign at coincidence points.